Ullaasam

 Ullaasam is a 1997 Indian Tamil-language romantic action film directed and co-written by the duo J. D.–Jerry and produced by Amitabh Bachchan.
-The film stars Ajith Kumar, Vikram and Maheswari with Raghuvaran, S. P. Balasubrahmanyam and Srividya in other pivotal roles.
+The film stars Ajith Kumar, Vikram and Maheswari in the lead roles, with Raghuvaran, S. P. Balasubrahmanyam and Srividya in other pivotal roles.
 It was released on 23 May 1997 to mixed reviews.
 This is the only film where both Ajith and Vikram have acted together.

 Plot

 Arms trafficking crime boss JK is Dev's father and JK's neighbour, Thangaiah, a government bus driver is the father of Guru.
 As a child, Guru is drawn to JK's activities and begins following in his footsteps.
 One day, Guru witnesses JK committing a murder, but lies to the police about it, and JK takes him under his control, raising him as his protégé.
 Meanwhile, JK's biological son, Dev, is raised by his grandmother, who fears he'll follow in JK's footsteps.
 She requests Guru's mother to care for Dev and nurtures his interest in music.
 Thangaiah, saddened that his son Guru is distancing himself and getting closer to JK, tries to convince Guru to leave the path of violence, but to no avail.
 Ironically, Thangaiah raises JK's son, Dev, as his own, instilling good values in him.

 In college, Dev is a popular singer with a "lover boy" image, while Guru is a skilled dancer and a goon who helps JK in his business.
-Although they grow up in each other's houses, they don't share a close bond or animosity, but rather a mutual understanding for each other.
+Although they grow up in each other's houses, they share neither a close bond nor animosity, but rather a mutual understanding for each other.
 Megha joins the same college, returning from America, and befriends Dev.
 However, her confrontations with Guru turn sour, and she's appalled by Guru's involvement in JK's illicit activities.
-Despite this, she's impressed by Dev's music and kisses his hand in admiration, leading Dev to mistakenly believe she's in love with him.
+Despite this, she is impressed by Dev's music and kisses his hand in admiration, which Dev mistakenly believe is her way of showing that she is in love with him.
 Megha later joins Guru's dance group on her friend's recommendation, and Guru begins teaching her dance.
 As they spend more time together, Megha encourages Guru to reform, and they eventually fall in love.
-However, when Guru is attacked by JK's rivals and arrested, Megha decides to learn more about his violent nature.
+However, when Guru is attacked by JK's rivals and arrested, Megha learns more about his violent nature.